Your One-Stop Shop to Become a Missouri Notary

 If you ordered notary supplies, please fax or email a copy of the Missouri notary public commission certificate that you will receive from the county clerk's office to 1-713-649-0011 or email@example.com so we can prepare your notary stamp accordingly.

-Please follow these three simple steps to apply by mail to become a Missouri notary.
+Please follow these five simple steps to apply by mail to become a Missouri notary.

-Click here to download and complete a free Missouri written notary course (approved by the Missouri Secretary of State) and complete the Missouri notary application.
+Click here to download and complete a free Missouri written notary exam (approved by the Missouri Secretary of State) and then complete the Missouri notary application.

 Complete the order form attached to the notary application packet.

-Fax us the notary approval letter to 1-713-649-0011 or email it to firstname.lastname@example.org.
+Fax the notary approval letter to 1-713-649-0011 or email it to firstname.lastname@example.org.
 We will prepare your Missouri notary bond so you can file it with the county clerk's office.
-We will mail you the notary supplies once we receive a copy of your notary commission certificate.
+We will mail your notary supplies once we receive a copy of your notary commission certificate.

 Missouri notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
 Kal Tabbara is a licensed insurance agent in Missouri.